arangodb/arangodb-docker/README.md

     unix> docker run --name my-app --link arangodb-instance

-### Running the image
+### Exposing the port to the outside world

-In order to start an ArangoDB instance run
+If you want to expose the port to the outside world, run

     unix> docker run -p 8529:8529 -d arangodb/arangodb